ajgrah2000/pytari2600/README.md

     - More undocumented opcoded (I've generally added op-codes as I encounter them).
     - Pick another name, 'pytari' appears to be used for another python atari emulator, so 'pytari2600' isn't particularly original.
+    - Ensure that creating the setup.py package hasn't broken anything.